awsdocs/amazon-ec2-user-guide/doc_source/spot-request-status.md

 Your instance was stopped because a user stopped the instance or ran the shutdown command from the instance\.

 `instance-stopped-no-capacity`
-Your instance was stopped because there was no longer enough Spot capacity available for the instance\.
+Your instance was stopped due to EC2 capacity management needs\.

 `instance-terminated-by-price`
 Your instance was terminated because the Spot price exceeded your maximum price\.
 If your request is persistent, the process restarts, so your request is pending evaluation\.